jesslark/cra-jesslark/README.md

 - actually write some blog posts
   - French, books, learning stuff, etc

+## Project List
+Cool stuff I want included here.
+- bar chart
+- rose curves
+- pixel art
+- word clock
+- code poetry
+- dictionary

+## Future Project Ideas
+- more art
+- games
+- tic tac sound?
+- weather app

+## Project Notes
+Project notes should include:
+- who what when where why how
+- pros and cons of approaches
+- reasoning for testing or not, etc

 ## What Is This For

 This is a project to display some of my favorite projects, and to host my blog.